roadrunnor/11ty/src/cast.md

 layout: base.njk
 ---

-<h1 class="display-1 text-secondary mb-0">{{title}}</h1>
+<h1 class="display-1">{{title}}</h1>

-<p class="text-secondary">The Stargazers are members of the _Intergalactic Alliance_ paving the way for peace and benevolence among all species.
-They are known for their enthusiasm for science, for their love of fun, and their dedication to education.</p>
+The Stargazers are members of the _Intergalactic Alliance_ paving the way for peace and benevolence among all species.
+They are known for their enthusiasm for science, for their love of fun, and their dedication to education. https://www.linkedin.com/learning/learning-github-pages/create-nunjucks-templates?autoSkip=true&autoplay=true&resume=false

-<p class="display-6 text-secondary mb-0">11ty at LinkedIn Learning Ray Villalobos</p>
-<a class="text-secondary" style="text-decoration: none;" href="https://www.linkedin.com/learning/learning-github-pages/create-nunjucks-templates?autoSkip=true&autoplay=true&resume=false">LinkedIn Learning - Go</a></br></br>
-<p class="text-secondary" >Stargazers are fluent in **JavaScript**, so once you connect to their network, simply type in a message into their console.</p>
+Stargazers are fluent in **JavaScript**, so once you connect to their network, simply type in a message into their console.

 ```js
 console.log("Take me to your leader");